pojosontheweb/ttt/README.md

 	// spit out the text into a writer t.render(out);

-Very easy, and again, fully ststic typed.
+Very easy, and again, fully static typed.

 ## Build